A Cartersville man is facing murder charges in the death of a fellow inmate at the Floyd County Jail.

 According to Floyd County Jail records:

-Denver F. Allen, 30, of 15 Webb Drive, Cartersville, was charged Thursday with the murder of Stephen Rudolph Nalley — who was found dead in his cell at the jail early Wednesday morning.
+Denver Fenton Allen, 30, of 15 Webb Drive, Cartersville, was charged Thursday with the murder of Stephen Rudolph Nalley — who was found dead in his cell at the jail early Wednesday morning.

 Assistant County Coroner Gene Proctor said Nalley, 49, of Rome, was apparently beaten to death.